105th Session of the ILC

 In 2016, the International Labour Conference held a general discussion on decent work in global supply chains, and adopted the Resolution on Decent work in global supply chains.
 The Resolution highlighted the complexity and promise of achieving decent work in global supply chains, and directed the Office to develop a dedicated programme of action on the topic.

 The Resolution concerning Decent work in global supply chains formed the basis for the development of a dedicated Programme of action, which the ILO Governing Body endorsed during its 328th session.
 The Programme of action sets the priorities for the Office’s work on global supply chains through 2021.
-It also serves as an internal coordination mechanism.
-At its 341st session in March 2021, the Governing Body directed the Office to take additional steps aimed at supporting development of a comprehensive strategy on decent work in supply chains.
+At its 341st session in March 2021, the Governing Body directed the Office to take additional steps to support constituents in developing a comprehensive strategy on decent work in supply chains.

 The Programme of Action foresaw three dedicated Meetings to assess salient issues related to decent work in global supply chains.

 Tripartite Meeting of Experts to identify possible action to promote decent work and protection of fundamental principles and rights at work for workers in export processing zones (EPZs)

 Standards and instruments